Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_push_configuration.md

 ### How to implement local notification

-When the persistent connection still exists, Local notification  `receive the message through the callback of the Easemob receiving message`, and then judge the current App status, if it is in the background, you can use the code to actively pop up a notification  to notify the user.
+When the persistent connection still exists, Local notification  `receive the message through the callback of the AgoraChat receiving message`, and then judge the current App status, if it is in the background, you can use the code to actively pop up a notification  to notify the user.
 The specific reference is as follows:

         - (void)messagesDidReceive:(NSArray *)aMessages {
             for (AgoraMessage *msg in aMessages) {